 In August 2002, we signed an agreement for a collaboration with Daiichi to pursue research related to a specific target from a novel class of drug targets called ligases that control cancer cell proliferation through protein degradation.
 Daiichi paid us \$0.9 million at the time we entered into the collaboration agreement.
 Under the terms of the collaboration agreement, the aggregate of potential amounts payable to us is \$33.9 million and we are entitled to receive royalties on any commercialized products to emerge from the collaboration, if any, at low to mid-single-digit royalties on sales.
 In January 2012, we were notified by Daiichi that it has achieved the second designation of a rational lead compound and paid us a contingent fee of \$750,000.
 We have earned to date payments totaling \$6.5 million and may earn additional payments in connection with certain clinical events.
-The research phase of this three-year collaboration in North America, while Daiichi retains co-development and promotion rights in the remainder of the world.
+The research phase of this three-year collaboration expired in August 2005.
+Under the terms of the collaboration agreement, we retain the rights to co-develop and co-promote certain products resulting from this collaboration in North America, while Daiichi retains co-development and promotion rights in the remainder of the world.
 Future events that may trigger payments to us under the Daiichi agreement are based solely on Daiichi's future efforts and achievements of milestones.

 Either party may terminate the collaboration agreement if the other party materially breaches the agreement and such breach remains uncured after notice of such breach, or after a specified period from the end of a designated research period if no product is commercialized (unless the parties agree to extend the collaboration).
 The collaboration agreement can also be terminated by mutual written consent of the parties.
-If neither party exercises its option to terminate the collaboration agreement, then the agreement automatically terminates on the later of (1) the expiration of the last patent with a claim that covers the composition of matter of a product (or manufacture or use of a product under certain circumstances) and (2) after a specified period from the initial commercialization of a licensed product.
+If neither party exercises its option to terminate the collaboration agreement, then the agreement automatically terminates on the later of (1) the expiration of the last patent with a